 - Varnish had yellowed because of ageing.

-- The flaking off pieces need to be secured before any other treatment was given.
+- The flaking paint pieces need to be secured before any other treatment was given.

-- Varnish and re-touchings were to be removed
+- Varnish and re-touchings had to be removed

 - Consolidation was required for flaking paint layer